MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 The order of the operators is important, as the data flows from one operator to the next and is transformed at each step.
 Think of it like a funnel where the data starts as an entire table and is refined as it passes through each operator, until you're left with a final output at the end.

-Read the following query, and then we'll go through it step by step.
+Read the following query, and then we'll go through it step-by-step.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSspVuCqUSjPSC1KVQguSSwqCcnMTVVISi0pT03NU9BISSxJLQGKaBgZGJjrGhrqGhhqKujpKaCJG4HENZENKklVsLVVUHLz8Q/ydHFUAkol55fmlQAA2ZnM/XgAAAA=" target="_blank">Run the query</a>